Aesop Rock: Lyrics

-Bavitz's lyrics are generally seen as being both complex and abstract while others dismiss them as verbose.
-His frequent use of homonyms exacerbates this.
-Critics state that the use of words can be so detailed that it becomes difficult to determine any meaning.
+Critics state that Bavitz's use of words can be so detailed that it becomes difficult to determine any meaning.
 The lyrics are sometimes inspired by events which have occurred in Bavitz's personal life and are thus naturally prone to subjective interpretation by outsiders.

 Questioned about his lyrical style in an interview, Bavitz responded:

 It's probably because it's not the most accessible music in the world.
 It may pose a slight challenge to the listener beyond your average pop song.
 I'm no genius by a long shot, but these songs are not nonsensical, that's pretty preposterous.
 I'd have to be a genius to pull this many nonsensical records over people's eyes.
 It's not exactly fast food but when people pretend I'm just spewing non-sequiturs and gibberish I can't help but think they simply haven't listened and are regurgitating some rumor they've heard about me.
 Even if it's not laid out in perfect sentences—is any rap?—you'd have to be an idiot to not at least grasp a few things from these songs.
 Or have had no interest in pulling anything from them in the first place.

 In 2002, on the song "One of Four" (a hidden track on the Daylight EP) Aesop Rock explains: